Demetrious Johnson: Fighting style

 UFC commentator Joe Rogan, ESPN.com, and other media outlets have called Johnson the greatest mixed martial artist in the world.
 Known as one of the fastest fighters in MMA, Johnson's martial arts background is in wrestling, which he uses effectively to control where the fight takes place and land numerous takedowns in a single match when necessary.
 In addition to his wrestling base, Johnson is also recognized for quick striking and elusive movement.
 He is noted for his ability to land fast punches and kicks to the head or body, then quickly escape an opponent's reach.
 He is also known for his ability to counterstrike while standing within the pocket.
 During upperbody clinches, Johnson has also utilized the Muay Thai plum while mixing in a series of elbows and knees.
 To complement his traditional wrestling base, Johnson is also schooled in catch wrestling under his long-time coach Matt Hume, as evident by his catch-style direct suplex-to-armlock transition against Ray Borg, and his double wrist lock submission (aka Kimura) of Chris Cariaso.

 Johnson is known for cross-training and visiting other athletes to learn different techniques, like ADCC veteran and fellow ONE Championship fighter Garry Tonon.

 Personal life

 Johnson had a harsh childhood; he was raised by his deaf mother and an abusive stepfather, and his sister attempted suicide when he was a teenager.
 Johnson met his biological father for the first time in 2017, and they have since developed a great relationship.
 The main thing that has helped him move on from his past is his wife, Destiny Johnson.
 He says "she is the best thing that has ever happened to me and without her, life would be incomplete."
 They were wed May 11, 2012, in Hawaii.
-They have two sons: Tyron, born in 2013, and Maverick, born April 15, 2015, and a daughter who was born in August 2018.
+They have two sons: Tyron, born in 2013, and Maverick Allen, born April 15, 2015, and a daughter named Tanith Lea, born August 2018.

-Johnson is an avid gamer and streams via YouTube under the username Mighty.
+Johnson is an avid gamer and streams via YouTube under the username Mighty, and via Twitch under the username MightyGaming.

 On a podcast in February 2025, Johnson revealed that his sister is lesbian and that his brother is gay.